cbarria/SpinLegends/CONTRIBUTING.md

 # Contributing to SpinLegends

-Thank you for your interest in contributing to SpinLegends!
-We welcome bug reports, feature requests, and code contributions.
+Thanks for your interest in contributing!
+We welcome bug reports, feature requests, and PRs.

 ## 🐞 Reporting Bugs
-- Please open an issue with a clear description of the problem.
+- Open an issue with clear steps to reproduce and expected behavior
-- Include steps to reproduce, expected behavior, and screenshots if possible.
-- Specify your Unity version, platform (Android/PC), and any relevant logs.
+- Include Unity version, platform (Android/PC), and any relevant logs/screenshots

-## 💡 Requesting Features
+## 💡 Feature Requests
-- Open an issue and label it as a feature request.
+- Open an issue labeled “feature” and describe the user story and acceptance criteria
-- Describe the feature, its purpose, and any relevant examples or mockups.

 ## 🔀 Pull Requests
-- Fork the repository and create a new branch for your changes.
+- Fork and create a feature branch
-- Write clear, descriptive commit messages.
+- Keep commits focused and descriptive
-- Test your changes on both Android and PC if possible.
+- Test on PC and Android when applicable
-- Ensure your code builds and runs without errors or warnings.
+- Ensure the project builds clean (no errors/warnings)
-- Submit a pull request with a summary of your changes and reference any related issues.

-## 🧑‍💻 Coding Style
+## 🧑‍💻 Code Style
-- Use English for all code, comments, and UI text.
+- English for code, comments, and UI text
-- Follow C# conventions for Unity (PascalCase for public members, camelCase for private).
-- Use descriptive variable and method names.
-- Keep methods short and focused.
+- C# Unity conventions; meaningful naming; short, focused methods
-- Add comments for complex logic.
+- Add concise comments for non‑obvious logic
-- Prefer composition over inheritance when possible.

-## 📦 Assets & Third-Party Code
+## 📦 Assets & Third‑Party Code
-- Only include assets you have the right to use.
+- Only include assets you can legally redistribute
-- Credit any third-party assets or code in your pull request.
+- Credit any third‑party assets/code in your PR

-## 🙏 Code of Conduct
+## 🙏 Credits
-- Be respectful and constructive in all communications.
-- Help us keep the community welcoming for everyone.
+- Mixed authorship: CB (maintainer) + GPT‑assisted pairing
+- Networking powered by Photon PUN (Exit Games)

-Thank you for helping make SpinLegends better!
+Thanks for helping make SpinLegends better!